 It’s an alarming experience when your wipers stop working in a heavy downpour, especially at highway speeds.
 You don’t miss wipers until they don’t work.

-When your wipers stop working, and you can hear the wiper motor running.
+When your wipers stop working, you can hear the wiper motor running.
 The problem is most likely a disconnected wiper motor link arm.
 Refitting the link arm is usually a simple process.

 - Remove the wiper arms